uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 }
 ```

-While this might look like HTML, it is important to emphasize that this is _emphatically not_ HTML.
+While this might look like HTML, it is important to emphasize that this is _absolutely not_ HTML.
-Instead this syntax is JSX, which is a _syntax extension_ to JavaScript that can be transpiled to _normal_ JavaScript.
+Instead this syntax is JSX, which is a _syntax extension_ to _JavaScript_ that can be transpiled to _normal_ JavaScript.

 To be precise, the JSX will be transpiled to calls to the `React.createElement` function which will return regular JavaScript objects.
 The root object will be dynamically added to the DOM using this line of code: